 Are you looking for a financial planner in the DC – Northern Virginia – Montgomery County area?
 Entrusting someone with your finances is a big decision.
 But what do you do if there are so many options, or you’re not sure where to start?
-This article aims to take the guesswork out of your DC financial advisor search.
+This article aims to take the guesswork out of your financial advisory services Washington, DC search.

 First and foremost, we significantly narrowed down the field by only considering fee-only financial planners who are required to act in your best interest.

 A fee-only financial planner is a financial advisor who does not earn commissions and offers transparent pricing.
 Unlike other financial advisors, a fee-only financial planner is not incentivized to sell you insurance or annuities that may not be good for you.
 Fee-only financial planners act as a fiduciary, meaning they have sworn an oath to act in the client’s best interest.
 They’re like a doctor for your finances.

 This criterion effectively filters out “financial advisors” who are not fiduciaries, like insurance or annuity agents.